Florida gas theft ring stole $60K worth of fuel, sold it at discount, sheriff says - NewsBreak

 Chronister said six suspects were arrested.
 One is believed to have fled to Cuba.
 Their names were not released.

 The men face various charges, including racketeering (RICO), conspiracy to commit RICO, grand theft and accessing computer electronics without authority.
-Additional charges could follow.Highest-rated pizza restaurants in Tampa
+Additional charges could follow.How gas prices have changed in Illinois in the past week

 Investigators suspect the men may be responsible for similar thefts in Pasco and Hernando counties.
 They’re also looking into whether any crimes were committed by those who owned the properties where the bulk sites were located.